Toyota: Reliable? Sure.

 There is a solid argument to make that the Toyota GR Yaris is the best Toyota of the 21st century.
 It might share its name with the competent but bland hatchback, but the GR Yaris differs from its sibling.

 Built as a rally homologation special before the WRC rules changed, the GR Yaris features a four-wheel drive system, a carbon fiber roof, and a 1.6-liter three-cylinder engine producing 257 hp.
-An engine that is the most potent production cylinder in the world.
+An engine that is among the most potent production cylinders in the world.
 It is in the corners where the GR Yaris excels, and the handling is some of the best seen on any performance car in the modern era.
 Demand has been high for the GR Yaris, such is the quality of the hot hatch.

 Okay, I’m curious… Alright, I’m back after watching this video of a Toyota GR Yaris sending it on a rally track.
 Yep, definitely something special.